adamakeo/faxDocument/docs/autosens-dynamic.md

 This formula takes into consideration your current blood glucose (BG in mg/dl), total daily dose (TDD over the last 24 hours), insulin peak effect (peak activity normally is 120 min) and a new variable called adjustment factor (AF) that allows for user tuning of Dynamic ISF.

 ## Dynamic CR
 This is an experimental feature that alters the carb ratio (CR) based on current blood sugar and total daily dose (TDD).
-It uses the same formula as Dynamic ISF described above, namely:
+It uses a similar formula as Dynamic ISF described above, namely:

 - new.autosens.ratio = profile.sens * AF * TDD * log((BG/peak)+1) / 1800
 - New CR = (profile set CR)/(new.autosens.ratio)
+- Edge Case: if the new.autosens.ratio is greater than 1, the following formula is used: newest.new.autosens.ratio = (new.autosens.ratio - 1)/2 + 1 to make it less aggressive.

 If you find your CR changes dramatically day to day and FreeAPS X is not providing adequate bolus recommendations, you can test this feature.
 Note that FreeAPS X is already making modifications to your recommended boluses without this feature enabled.

+## Adjust Basal
+Dynamic ISF alone is designed only to replace the ISF formula used by autosens.
+Basal rates remain controlled solely by autosens calculations.

+Adjust